Carmel Domestic Violence Attorney

 In Indiana, domestic violence is defined as violence between family or household members, including those who share a child in common.
 It is incorporated into the crime of domestic battery, which is defined as a person who knowingly or intentionally touches a family or household member in a rude, insolent, or angry manner or places any bodily fluid or waste on them.

 Domestic Battery Penalties

 A domestic battery charge is a Class A misdemeanor, punishable by up to $5,000 fines and one year in jail.
 However, you can face a Level 6 felony charge if you have a previous, unrelated conviction for battery or strangulation.
 A Level 6 felony is punishable by up to 2.5 years in jail and up to $10,000 fines.

 I understand these penalties seem intimidating, but I am confident in my ability to negotiate your sentence down or get it dismissed altogether.
 As a former prosecutor and trusted attorney in Carmel, I developed strong relationships with most prosecutors in the area, allowing me to work with them friend-to-friend rather than lawyer-to-prosecutor.
 As such, I can increase your chances of walking away with little to no penalties.

 Defenses to Domestic Violence Charges

 When you speak with me during a free consultation, I can walk you through your options carefully, so you know exactly what you’re getting in to.
 Depending on the details of your case, I can build defense strategies that support your innocence.
 Some examples include:

 - False accusation

 - The crime resulted from the victim’s behavior

 - Crime can’t be proven beyond a reasonable doubt

 My goal is to form a strong, genuine relationship with you, rather than treating you like just another case number like many lawyers do.
 In order to build an effective, personalized defense strategy and make your experience as smooth as possible, I make the effort to get to know you on a deeper level.

-Experience matters when your future is on the line.
+When your freedom is on the line, courtroom experience matters.
 Attorney Eric Blankenship has tried over a hundred jury trials.